benshimonz/V1/README.md

 Any pattern starts with a small diamond, and is read from left to right.
 A pair of entities can be connected with a horizontal **black arrow** - denoting a **directional relationship**, with a horizontal **black line** - denoting **non-directional relationship** (if directional relationships are supported), or with a horizontal **red line** - denoting a **path** (more on paths - later).
 Each relationship has a label which denotes the relationship's type.

-Patterns have a tree structure (as opposed to graph structure).
+Patterns have a tree-like structure (as opposed to graph-like structure).

 Here are some basic patterns: